Jasonzzzz28/Transformer-QA/README.md

 - Backend: We will deploy our fine-tuned Llama-3.1-8B-Instruct model using FastAPI Server, exposing it through a REST API.
 The API will accept JSON-formatted requests containing user questions and return predictions in JSON format.
 For more details, refer to the [fastapi_server folder](fastapi_server/).

 - Frontend: A Flask-based web interface will handle user interactions and send requests to the FastAPI backend for real-time predictions.
+For more details, refer to the [templates folder](templates/), [static folder](static/), [app.py file](app.py).

 - Endpoint Accessibility: The API will be hosted on Chameleon Cloud and accessible via a configurable URL.